CleverRaven/Cataclysm-DDA/doc/JSON_FLAGS.md

 - ```HOOD``` Allow this clothing to conditionally cover the head, for additional warmth or water protection., if the player's head isn't encumbered
 - ```kevlar_padded``` - This gear has kevlar inserted into strategic locations to increase protection without increasing encumbrance.
 - ```leather_padded``` - This gear has certain parts padded with leather to increase protection without increasing encumbrance.
+- ```NO_QUICKDRAW``` - Don't offer to draw items from this holster when the fire key is pressed whilst the players hands are empty
 - ```OUTER```  Outer garment layer.
 - ```OVERSIZE``` Can always be worn no matter encumbrance/mutations/bionics/etc., but prevents any other clothing being worn over this.
 - ```POCKETS``` Increases warmth for hands if the player's hands are cold and the player is wielding nothing.